dmgatti/SingleCellRNAseq/_episodes/01-introduction.md

     * If scRNA-Seq is being performed on fresh tissue, the cells are usually checked for viability.
 We want "happy" cells loaded into the machine.
 We might hope for >90% viable and set a minimum threshold of >70%, although these numbers can vary depending on the experiment.
 3. Cell suspension:
     * Using a microfluidic system, each cell is suspended in a nanoliter-size droplet along with a barcoded primer bead.
 The cells are kept separate from each other in an oil/water emulsion.
-4. Cell lysis, generating cDNA:
+4. Cell lysis, generating complementary DNA (cDNA):
     * The cells are lysed in each droplet.
 Each cell was already encapsulated with a barcoded primer bead which has a primer specific to that cell.
 Often a poly-d(T) primer is used to prime the poly(A) tail of mRNA.
+Amplify cDNA and add correct primers for Illumina sequencing.
 7. Library generation:
-    * [DAS check this] Oil-water emulsion is "de-emulsified".
-Amplify cDNA and add correct primers for Illuina sequencing.
-Sequence on any old Illumina machine.
-Sequencing should be paired-end, one read contains cell and molecule barcodes, other read contains the bit of transcript that was captured.
+    * Remove oil to destroy droplets and homogenize the mixture.
+Amplify by PCR.
+Sequence on any Illumina machine.
+Sequencing should be paired-end -- one read contains cell and molecule barcodes, while the other read contains the bit of transcript that was captured.

+Add figure from 10X.

+## What is scRNA-Seq useful for?

+Single cell RNA-Seq is a new technology and its uses are limited only by your imagination!
+A few examples of problems that have been addressed using scRNA-Seq include:
+ * developmental studies & studies of cellular trajectories.
+ * detailed tissue atlases.
+ * characterization of tumor clonality.
+ * definition of cell-type specific transcriptional responses (e.g. T-cell response to infection)
+ * profiling of changes in cell state (i.e. homeostasis vs. response state)
+ * a variety of different types of CRISPR screens

 ## Comparing and contrasting scRNA-Seq with bulk RNA-Seq